kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 Student Y

-{% include zakviewer.html Name="Untitled\-144" ID="https://scratch.mit.edu/projects/600588791/" caption="Student Y was very productive.
+{% include zakviewer.html Name="XMAS 2021 11 27 Y" ID="https://scratch.mit.edu/projects/600588791/" caption="Student Y was very productive.
 He made the milk disappear using a broadcast, and using hide, show, and wait.
 He made Santa appear and disappear, made a present appear, made the cat go to sleep and wake up using a costume change and a position change and waits.
 He also used text to speech to make the cat speak." %}

 Student N
   : Student N worked on 2 projects.
 In one project I taught Student N about how to create clones and make the clones go to random places.
 They also disappear if they touch Abu.